gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 yelped when her grandfather grabbed her leg.
 "Are you all right?" he demanded.

 "The bosun," Erileine choked.
-"He's--- Papaere, they shot him."
+"He's– Papaere, they shot him."

 Papaere Vurt pushed her forward.
 "Go with your paere!"
 A dozen strides away, the *Presumption* bobbed up and down in the air next to